Helene Montpetit

 I paint with acrylics, often on large canvases—up to 36 x 48 inches.
 I also draw using mixes of graphite, pastels, ink and paint.

-My process begins with photographic references, but I never aim for photo-realism.
+My process often begins with photographic references, but I never aim for photo-realism.
 Instead, I allow the subject to evolve intuitively, shaped by emotional response and quiet observation.
-The image is interpreted, not copied; it emerges slowly, carrying its own rhythm and voice.
+The image is interpreted; it emerges slowly, carrying its own rhythm and voice.
 I don’t impose meaning—I listen for it.
 This approach is evident in the Memories, Real and Imagined series and continues in my recent work.